 SAVAC keeps an open door policy for mentorship.
 SAVAC staff are equipped to provide guidance, develop goals and share skills, knowledge and expertise with the artists of colour working in a visual and media arts including: photography, video production, sculpture, painting, animation, digital media, performance amongst others.
 We attempt to meet our communities’ needs by connecting artists with individuals or institutions that will benefit them.
-SAVAC staff are more than happy to talk through any barriers that artists of colour are facing; to chat about work that artists.
+SAVAC staff are more than happy to talk through any barriers that artists of colour are facing.

 Throughout the year, SAVAC provides emerging curators various opportunities to work with established curators to hone their skills.
 In 2016, our members show, Terraforming, at Trinity Square Video provided emerging curator Maria Coates a mentorship opportunity guided by the artistic directors of SAVAC and TSV.
 Maria was responsible for making selections from an open call for submissions made to TSV and SAVAC members, writing a short text on the selected work, titling the exhibition, and designing the exhibition layout, overseeing the exhibition budget and logistics in consultation with her mentors.